kosmos-education/vault-browser-extension/README.md

-# KVault
+# Vault browser extension
 A firefox/chrome web extension for managing Hashicorp Vault secrets

-This extension works with the following fork of the KV plugin with search API endpoint : https://github.com/MochaCaffe/vault
+## Server requirement
+This extension implements a recursive search feature that requires a Vault instance from the following fork: https://github.com/kosmos-education/vault

 ## Available authentication methods